-If you’ve thought about choosing South Africa as a destination (here are planning tips for South Africa With Kids for your next family trip, but are hesitant due to the stories of crime, then I urge you to reconsider…
+If you’ve thought about choosing South Africa as a destination (here are planning tips for South Africa With Kids for your next family holiday, but are hesitant due to the stories of crime, then I urge you to reconsider…

 South Africa is a beautiful and stunning country, with so much to offer the whole family.
 At no point did we feel unsafe, in fact, we came away wanting to go back and that’s unusual for us.
 It certainly captured a piece of my heart.